yekeren/VCR-shortcut-effects-study/README.md

   * Python packages ```pip install -r requirements.txt```
   * Download and unzip the VCR annotations to ```data/vcr1annots```
   * Download and put the VCR images zip file to ```data/vcr1images.zip```

+## How simple to beat the random baseline
+Please refer to our [cheat.py](tools/cheat.py).
+We count the overlap between the question and answer options and achieved a 29% accuracy (v.s.
+Random Guess 25%).

 ## Validation data for verifying the shortcuts